Hagar's House Volunteer Staff Member, Home for Women & Children in New Orleans

 - Being a part of the vibrant community at First Grace UMC-- a community committed to challenging injustice and to celebrating diversity & our life together in New Orleans.

 - Getting to know, support & learn from the amazing individuals & families at Hagar's House

 How To Apply

 Please send HagarsHouse@gmail.com an email with:

-- a note stating if you are able to commit from January 2018 - January 2019, or if you are applying for different dates
+- A note stating if you are able to commit from January 2018 - January 2019.
+If you are applying for different dates, please indicate them

--a note confirming that the shift hours work for you, Tuesday and Thursday, 3 pm to 11 pm
+- A note confirming that the shift hours work for you

 - Three references including each reference's name & contact info, your relationship, and the amount of time they have known you (one can be a personal or academic reference but the other 2 should be supervisors from previous work or significant volunteer experience).